 At 18 minutes, the song displays clear progressions in motifs and a shifting in tempo and mood to effectively convey the song’s ‘Valhalla’-esque concept.
 Continue reading

-This 59:25 long song from the legendary prog rock band is on their fourth studio album.
+This 59:25 long song from the legendary prog rock band The Flower Kings is from their fourth studio album, Garden of Dreams.

 Today, we’re going to talk about Trent Gardner’s (Magellan) Leonardo – The Absolute Man!
 This 66-minute prog rock opera is split into 18 parts on the record, of various length.
 It’s a story based on Leonardo da Vinci’s life, hence the title.
 There are a lot of guest musicians in there, including the well-known James Labrie and Steve Walsh!
 Continue reading

 Second installment of Length Matters!
 And this one is actually a Progscure Chronicles too!

 We’re talking about Vultress‘ epic “Distance” suite.
 A heptalogy summing up to 76 minutes, with its longest subdivision being the almost-25-minutes “At The Edge”, which could be considered on its own one of the long prog songs out there.
 Continue reading